Internal · Instructor Reference

 • Private Pilot Glider knowledge test passed (current AKTR)

-• Pre-solo written test administered (Miami Gliders local form, retained for 1 year per §61.87(b))
+• Pre-solo written test administered (Miami Gliders local form, retained at least 3 years per §61.189(c))

 • Solo flight endorsement (§61.87) and 90-day currency confirmed